-Finding out that you or a loved one has CAD can be upsetting.
-But you're not alone and there is good news: More people are living with CAD than ever before thanks to earlier diagnosis and better treatments.
+Being told that you or a loved one has coronary artery disease (CAD) can be upsetting.
+But you're not alone.
+More people are living with CAD than ever before thanks to finding it early and better treatments.

-There are also steps you can take to help prevent problems and feel better.
+Steps you can take to help prevent problems and feel better:

 - Make heart-healthy choices every day.
 Simple changes can make a big difference.

-- Ongoing care is a priority.
-Your heart team will want you to come in for periodic visits and imaging tests to help track your condition.
+- Ongoing care is important.
+Your heart team will want you to come in for routine visits and imaging tests to help track your condition.
 It's important to keep these appointments.
 Be prepared to talk about any changes in your health

 or how you are feeling.

 - Ask your family and friends to help you adopt – and keep up with – healthy habits.
 Think about ways to make it fun.
-For example, cooking a new, healthy meal together or centering get-togethers around activities such as taking
+For example, cooking a new, healthy meal together or planning get-togethers around activities such as

-- Ask whether consulting a nutritionist or dietitian might be helpful.
-A nutritionist or dietitian can look at your eating patterns and map out a plan for making heart healthier choices, and also give tips on how to control portions d prepare foods.
+- Ask whether talking to a nutritionist or dietitian might be helpful.
+A nutritionist or dietitian can look at your eating patterns and map out a plan for making heart healthier choices, and also give tips on how to control portions

 - Seek counseling or join a support group, especially if you feel depressed or anxious.
 Untreated depression or high stress is linked to worsening heart disease, including heart attacks.

 - Find positive ways to cope with stress.
-Too much stress can be bad for the heart – and your general health.
+Too much stress can be bad for the heart – and your overall health.